areedelahi/coppertoolsforge/README.md

 *   **Realistic Oxidation:** All copper gear progresses through four stages of oxidation (Unaffected, Exposed, Weathered, Oxidized).
 *   **Performance Scaling:** Tools lose mining speed and armor loses defense as they oxidize, encouraging players to care for their gear.
-*   **Waxing Protection:** Use honeycomb in a crafting grid or by right-clicking to wax your gear, locking in its current oxidation state forever.
+*   **Waxing Protection:** Use honeycomb in a crafting grid or by right-clicking to wax your gear, locking in its current oxidation state forever or until its used extensively.
-*   **Scraping & Maintenance:** Use an axe on oxidized gear to scrape off the rust and restore it to a previous stage.
-*   **Vanilla Integration:** Built using standard Forge systems to ensure compatibility with other mods and resource packs.
-*   **High Quality Textures:** Custom-made textures for every stage of oxidation to ensure your character looks great in any state.

 ### Usage:

 To craft copper gear, simply use copper ingots in the standard tool and armor recipes.
 *   **To wax an item:** Combine a copper tool or armor piece with honeycomb in a crafting table.
-*   **To scrape an item:** Use an axe on a copper item to remove one layer of oxidation.
-*   **Maintenance is key:** Keep an eye on your gear's appearance; once it turns fully green, its stats will be significantly lower than when it was fresh.
+*
 ### Installation:

-1. Download the `.jar` file.
+1. Build with gradle and Download the `.jar` file.
 2. Place it in your Minecraft `mods` folder.
 3. Ensure you have **Forge 1.20.1** installed.